skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 1. :ref:`Deploy a cluster <kubernetes-setup-deploy>` running Kubernetes v1.20 or later.
 2. Set up :ref:`GPU support <kubernetes-setup-gpusupport>`.
 3. [Optional] :ref:`Set up ports <kubernetes-setup-ports>` for exposing services.
-4. [Optional] :ref:`Set up permissions <kubernetes-setup-serviceaccount>`: Create a namespace for your users and/or create a service account with minimal permissions for SkyPilot.
+4. [Optional] :ref:`Set up permissions <kubernetes-setup-serviceaccount>`: create a namespace for your users and/or create a service account with minimal permissions for SkyPilot.

 After these steps, the administrator can share the kubeconfig file with users, who can then submit tasks to the cluster using SkyPilot.